 Yuriyah Manus is a fourth-year undergraduate student with a major in Psychology and a minor in Cognitive Science.
 He is from the Inland Empire in Southern California.
 He plans to pursue a degree in clinical psychology and plans to assist with children who have cancer.
 He hopes his involvement in this research will further his knowledge about children and their families involvement when it comes to an illness.

 Matthew Tsai is a second-year undergraduate student at UC Merced.
 He is currently majoring in Psychology with a minor in cognitive science.
 He is interested in how people think and interact with others, in addition to entrepreneurship and starting his own business.
 Matthew aspires to have a career in health psychology.

-Cory is a third year Psychology Major with a minor in Cognitive Science at the University of California, Merced.
-She holds an Associate’s Degree in Psychology, and plans to continue her education with a graduate program in 2018.
+Cory will receive her Bachelor’s degree in Psychology with a focus in Cognitive Science at the University of California, Merced in Fall 2017.
+She holds an Associate’s Degree in Psychology and plans to continue her education with a research-oriented graduate program in 2018.
 Her main research interests lie in Health Psychology, Neuropsychology, and Psychoneuroimmunology.
-She currently works as a research assistant in the Health Communications and Interventions Lab at UC Merced.
+She currently works as a research assistant in the Health Communications and Interventions Lab and the Psychoneuroimmunology Lab at UC Merced.